VeckovN/HomeAssistant/README.md

 ### Neo4j
-Persistent user storage, comments and rates, recommended users (based on client interests, city)
+Persistent user storage, comments and rates, recommended users (based on client interests, city) *neo4j connection file is gitignored (password and username can't be taken from env file as parameter of connection method)

 ## User Types
 Client <br />